-The findings are based on the diets and blood samples of 9,754 participants who developed new-onset Type 2 diabetes, compared with a group of 13,662 adults who remained free of diabetes during follow-up consultations from over 340,000 people taking part in the European Prospective Investigation into Cancer and Nutrition.
+The findings are based upon diets and blood samples collected from 9,754 participants who each developed new-onset Type 2 diabetes.
+They were compared with a group of 13,662 adults who remained diabetes free during follow-up consultations from over 340,000 people taking part in the European Prospective Investigation into Cancer and Nutrition.

-having higher blood levels of vitamin C and carotenoids, as well as a higher overall bioactive score, was statistically linked to a lower risk of type 2 diabetes.
-This led the researchers to conclude that boosting fruit and vegetable intakes, especially amongst habitual low consumers of these foods, could help to prevent type 2 diabetes.
+The study discovered that having higher blood levels of protective vitamin C and carotenoids, in addition to a higher overall bioactive score, was statistically linked to a lower risk of Type 2 diabetes.

 - Higher blood levels of vitamin C and carotenoids, as well as a higher overall bioactive score, is statistically linked to a lower risk of Type 2 diabetes